Interdisciplinary Studies Major (BA)

 There is a long and fruitful history of scholars exploring multiple areas in support of their projects.
 The interdisciplinary studies major is suited for students whose academic or personal goals require that they take courses from a number of different disciplines across the university and who are best served by not majoring in any particular field.
 HBU’s program offers a wide range of flexibility to choose courses drawing from different disciplines of study.

 Interdisciplinary Studies Jobs

-The Bachelor in Interdisciplinary Studies is an option for students seeking a degree that provides a broad background applicable to a variety of careers.
+The Interdisciplinary Studies major is an option for students seeking a degree that provides a broad background applicable to a variety of careers.
 It can also be a stepping stone in the pursuit of a master’s degree or further education toward a specific career.

-Graduates with an interdisciplinary studies degree may find the following employment opportunities:
+Graduates with an interdisciplinary studies major may find the following employment opportunities:

 - Teaching in primary, secondary, or post-secondary education